How Does a 2-Year-Old Get Ovarian Cancer? Doctors Explain

 Unfortunately, not much else is known about this rare cancer, Christine Greves, MD, an ob-gyn with Orlando Health System, tells Health.
 “That’s one of the frustrating components about cancer, we don’t know why it happens sometimes.”

-The Xydias family says that Kenni is ready to kick cancer to the curb.
-"McKenna Shea is a rambunctious 2-year-old who has never let anything stop her and never will!” according to the GoFundMe page.
+The Xydias family held on to hope that Kenni would kick cancer to the curb.
+"McKenna Shea is a rambunctious 2-year-old who has never let anything stop her and never will!” the GoFundMe page said.

 Meagan Xydias has an important message for other mothers who may have an inkling that their child is suffering from a larger health issue.
 "I know it can be hard as a mom to go to your doctor and say, 'Something is not right,' because they know what they're doing, but sometimes you have to trust your gut," she told GMA.
 "I hope after hearing Kenni's story people are willing to say, 'Hey, can you do one more check?'"